drowe67/codec2-dev/codec2-dev/stm32/README.txt

 .
 Power cycle Discovery.

-. ctrl-C to stop st-util, then restart st-util
+.
+Stop st-util using ctrl-C, then restart st-util

 .
 Back to gdb: